pulumi/docs/content/blog/unified-programmatic-approach-infrastructure-management-bwm-using-pulumi/index.md

 ---
-title: "Unified Programmatic Approach Infrastructure Management Bwm Using Pulumi"
+title: "Unified and Programmatic Approach to Infrastructure Management at BMW Using Pulumi"

 # The date represents the post's publish date, and by default corresponds with
 # the date and time this file was generated.
 Dates are used for display and